-Microcystis, a type of freshwater cyanobacteria or phytoplankton that thrives (and multiplies) on phosphorus in warm water, and it seems that Lake Erie has plenty of phosphorous despite all our work since the 1960’s to clean it up.
-Phosphorous drains into the lake from agricultural runoff, septic runoff, roadwork runoff, and of course lawns and golf courses.
+Microcystis, a type of freshwater cyanobacteria or phytoplankton that thrives (and multiplies) on phosphorus in warm water, is the cause of the algae bloom, and it seems that Lake Erie has plenty of phosphorus despite all our work since the 1960s to clean it up.
+Phosphorus drains into the lake from agricultural runoff, septic runoff, roadwork runoff, and of course lawns and golf courses.
 This algae produces toxins that cause skin irritation (rashes) and respiratory distress (coughing and sneezing) and it can also contaminate drinking water.
 The contaminated water stinks.

 What can our legislators do to stop the blue-green algae outbreak?